CartoDB/documentation/app/content/deployment-options/overview/getting-started.md

 ## Getting Started

-CARTO is a [Location Intelligence platform](https://carto.com/platform/), where Data Scientists, Analysts, and Developers create competitive advantage, optimize business processes, and predict future outcomes by using CARTO’s technology, data, and services.
+CARTO is a cloud native [Location Intelligence platform](https://carto.com/platform/), where Data Scientists, Analysts, and Developers create competitive advantage, optimize business processes, and predict future outcomes by using CARTO’s technology, data, and services.

 ## Get an account